-Note photograph from when we tasted at the winery in February of 2020 before labeling.
+Note photograph from when we tasted at the winery in February of 2020 before labels were printed!!

 Also available see 2016 San Filippo Brunello di Montalcino.